List of Dark Angel characters: Dix

+Mole

-MolePortrayed by Brian Jensen (Season 2, 4 episodes)Mole is a transgenic of reptilian appearance designed for desert combat.
+Mole (portrayed by Brian Jensen (season 2, 4 episodes)) is a transgenic of reptilian appearance designed for desert combat.
 He is brave but also impulsive, and is rarely seen without a cigar in his mouth.
 Assisted by Joshua, Mole was attempting to transport two transgenics to Terminal City when he crashed into a truck that backed out in front of his vehicle.
 Forced to flee on foot from a transgenic hating mob, the four transgenics sought refuge at Jam Pony, though were followed by the police, leading to the Jam Pony siege.

 Mole plays a main character in the final two Dark Angel novels, continually assisting Max as one of her most trusted allies.

+Dan Vogelsang

-Dan VogelsangPortrayed by Stephen Lee (Season 1, 4 episodes)Vogelsang is a private detective; it is revealed Max has hired him to help locate Hannah, the woman who rescued her when she escaped from Manticore.
+Dan Vogelsang (portrayed by Stephen Lee (season 1, 4 episodes)) is a private detective; it is revealed Max has hired him to help locate Hannah, the woman who rescued her when she escaped from Manticore.
 Vogelsang succeeds in locating Hannah.

 Vogelsang appears in Before the Dawn; Max meets him when she delivers him a package.
 After learning that he a private detective she hires him to locate both Hannah and her brother Seth.
 Vogelsang discovers that someone else (later revealed to be Lydecker) is also looking for Seth, though has no other information on Seth or Hannah at the time.

+Raymond "Ray" White

-Raymond "Ray" WhitePortrayed by Brayden Bullen (Season 2, 2 episodes)Raymond "Ray" White is Ames' son who is kidnapped by the Familiars, a breeding cult that put him through a mysterious ceremony to see if he will survive exposure to a potentially lethal pathogen for 'the coming'.
+Raymond "Ray" White (portrayed by Brayden Bullen (season 2, 2 episodes)) is Ames' son who is kidnapped by the Familiars, a breeding cult that put him through a mysterious ceremony to see if he will survive exposure to a potentially lethal pathogen for 'the coming'.
 Ray's immune system kicks in with the right antibodies, and he survives.
 Max rescues him, and Logan arranges for Ray to be placed in a secure environment away from the Familiars.
 This causes Ames, deprived of his son, to increase his hostility towards Max.

 Ray is murdered in "After the Dark" by a rival member of Ames White's breeding cult, partially as he believes White and his family have brought nothing but failure to the cult, and partially to lure Max to the breeding cult's headquarters in order to have her killed.